kindlyops/ember-inline-edit/README.md

     onSave='changeValue'}}
 ```

-Inside your route, you can handle the `saveModel` action like this:
+Inside your route, you can handle the `changeValue` action like this:

 ```handlebars
   actions: {